wyll-io/blog/content/posts/how-do-we-deploy-our-blog.md

 # Hugo, not Wordpress

 The aim of this blog is to share technical skills and experiences within a website that can be read either on a computer, a mobile, etc..
-That being said, there is no need to use a CMS such as Wordpress as it would be totally overkilled because it rely on a complex tool and an interpreted langage (PHP).
+That being said, there is no need to use a CMS such as Wordpress as it would be totally overkill because it rely on a complex tool and an interpreted language (PHP).
 It can simply be a static website.
 For the comments, let's use a SaaS, for example [Disqus](https://disqus.com).

 That is why we chose to use [Hugo](https://gohugo.io).